skybert/skybert-net/src/unix/git/git-clean.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

+I *could* of course remove these with `rm -- <file>`, but it's much
+faster and less error prone to use the `git` command.
+To have Git do
-Git has house cleaning built in, just do:
+the house cleaning, just do:

 ```
 $ git clean -f